 Counseling services are available for currently enrolled students and are free of charge for the first six sessions, and $5 for each session following.
 Such services as individual therapy, couples therapy, and pre-marital therapy are available.

 Location & Services

-The Counseling Center is located in the Center for Leadership, Calling, and Service and is available for all currently enrolled undergraduate and graduate students.
-Typical office hours are 8 AM to 4:30 PM and counselors are availabe for late afternoon and evening appointments as well.
+The Counseling Center is located in the Smith House located behind Georgia Hall and across from the university clinic and is available for all currently enrolled undergraduate and graduate students.
+Typical office hours are 8 AM to 4:30 PM and counselors are available for late afternoon and evening appointments as well.

 Common Issues Presented in Therapy

 - Premarital Counseling